program-repair/RepairThemAll/README.md

 # Setup

 ## Overview
 This repo extends from [RepairThemAll](https://github.com/program-repair/RepairThemAll), focuses on using LLMs solving APR tasks.
 Currently this repo only supports Codex and Defects4J benchmark.
+If want to use ChatGPT for APR, you can refer the [README.md]().

 ## Prerequisite
   * git